 Construction on the new UMass Track and Field Complex was completed in October of 2005 - the first new facility built since Rudd Field in 2002.
 Already the complex is recognized as one of the best track facilities in the Northeast after hosting the Atlantic 10 Championships (2008, 2010, 2012) and earning the bid to host the New England Championships (2009, 2011).

-Other facility enhancements include previous work done at McGuirk Stadium, the home of the women's lacrosse team in addition to football, which was updated to a new FieldTurf surface in the Summer of 2006 and a permanent lighting system was installed in the Summer of 2008.
+Other facility enhancements include previous work done at McGuirk Stadium, the home of the women's lacrosse team in addition to football, which was updated to a new FieldTurf surface in the Summer of 2006 (upgraded again in Summer 2014) and a permanent lighting system was installed in the Summer of 2008.
 Garber Field, the home of the men's lacrosse and women's field hockey teams, was also resurfaced in 2006 and received new grandstands and a new press box in 2008.
 The UMass Softball Complex also received new grandstands in 2007-08 further enhancing the fan experience and making it one of the best facilities in New England.
 Additionally, two new video boards were installed in the Mullins Center, making the basketball and hockey game day experiences state of the art for fans and athletes alike.

 Each of these enhancements along with UMass' success in recent years has made Amherst a popular host site for several conference, NIT and NCAA postseason events, such as football, men's basketball, ice hockey, men's lacrosse, women's lacrosse, men's soccer, track & field, softball, and field hockey.